KyriakosMilad/github-webhook/README.md

 # GitHub Webhook Handler

-This Go-based zero-dep application listens for GitHub push events and processes them based on a specified branch.
+This Go-based application listens for GitHub push events and processes them based on a specified branch.
 It allows you to handle webhooks specifically for pushes to a certain branch, can be used for triggering automated deployments or other actions.